MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 https:// \<tenant\>/\_api/search/query?querytext='site'&ClientType='my_client_id'&Properties='EnableMultiGeoSearch:true, MultiGeoSearchConfiguration:[{DataLocation\\:"NAM"\\,Endpoint\\:"https\\://contosoNAM.sharepoint.com"\\,SourceId\\:"B81EAB55-3140-4312-B0F4-9459D1B4FFEE"}\\,{DataLocation\\:"CAN"\\,Endpoint\\:"https\\://contosoCAN.sharepoint-df.com"}]'

 > [!NOTE]
-> Commas and colons in the list of geo-locations for the MultiGeoSearchConfiguration property are preceded by the **backslash** character.
+> Commas and colons in the list of geo locations for the MultiGeoSearchConfiguration property are preceded by the **backslash** character.
 This is because GET requests use colons to separate properties and commas to separate arguments of properties.
 Without the backslash as an escape character, the MultiGeoSearchConfiguration property is interpreted wrongly.

-#### Sample POST request that’s fanned out to **all** geo locations
+#### Sample POST request that's fanned out to **all** geo locations

     {
         "request": {